-Top 20 Places to Find Free Moving Boxes [Video]
+Top 20 Places to Find Free Moving Boxes

-Office buildings handle tons of deliveries each day, which means tons of leftover boxes.
-Check around the office next time you head into work — you may be surprised at how many free moving boxes you find!
-If not, get in touch with co-workers that handle supply orders and see if they can reserve a box or two for you after the next shipment.
+Office buildings handle tons of deliveries each day, which means tons of leftover free boxes.
+Poke around your office next time you head into work — you might be able to score big!
+If not, reach out to your co-workers that handle supply orders and see if they can set aside a box or two for you after the next shipment.

 When in doubt, check Craigslist

 Scoping out Craigslist is a must.
-The first place to look is the “For Sale” section, where you may find a few listings for free moving boxes.
-If you don’t see any there, try posting under the “Wanted” section as a backup.
-There are plenty of folks who use Craigslist to help facilitate their post-move purge and moving boxes are no exception.
-Don’t give up until you hit the free moving boxes jackpot!
+The first place to look for free moving boxes is the “For Sale” section of the site.
+If you don’t see any there, try posting under the “Wanted” section.
+There are plenty of people who use Craigslist to help facilitate their post-move purge — and cardboard boxes are no exception.

-Barter Your Way for Boxes
+Barter for boxes

-Every semester, the savvy student opts to purchase textbooks online rather than get ripped off by the university bookstore.
+Every semester, more and more university students are opting to purchase textbooks online rather than purchase them via their on-campus bookstores.
 The result?
-University mailrooms get swamped with boxes.
-If you live near a university or college, make sure to stop by the mailroom to check for free moving boxes.
+University mailrooms get swamped with cardboard boxes that are perfect to use for your move.
+If you live near a university or college, make sure to stop by the mailroom and see if they have any free boxes they’re willing to part with.

-Better yet, if your move date coincides with student move-in or move-out, you’ll definitely score some free moving boxes.
-Most universities have designated spaces to drop off leftover boxes, so be sure to ask campus officials or even e-mail the university’s green team to inquire.
-Most campuses will oblige as they’ll be charged less in recycling pick-up fees.
+Better yet, you’re definitely likely to find free moving boxes if your move date coincides with students moving in or out of dorms and apartments.
+Most universities have designated spaces to drop off leftover boxes, so be sure to ask campus officials or contact the university’s sustainability organization to inquire.
+Most campuses will oblige, as they’ll be charged less in recycling pick-up fees.

 Your local orchard